 Prevention - As a first line of pest control, IPM programs work to manage the crop, lawn, or indoor space to prevent pests from becoming a threat.
 In an agricultural crop, this may mean using cultural methods, such as rotating between different crops, selecting pest-resistant varieties, and planting pest-free rootstock.
 These control methods can be very effective and cost-efficient and present little to no risk to people or the environment.

 Control - Once monitoring, identification, and action thresholds indicate that pest control is required, and preventive methods are no longer effective or available, IPM programs then evaluate the proper control method both for effectiveness and risk.
 Effective, less risky pest controls are chosen first, including highly targeted chemicals, such as pheromones to disrupt pest mating, or mechanical control, such as trapping or weeding.
 If further monitoring, identifications and action thresholds indicate that less risky controls are not working, then additional pest control methods would be employed, such as targeted spraying of pesticides.
 Broadcast spraying of non-specific pesticides is a last resort.

 For more than 7 years we have proudly delivered safe and effective Pest Management, treatments and inspections to the residents of Lufkin, Texas and the surrounding East Texas areas with a 100% Peace Of Mind Guarantee.

 Quality Pest Control can eliminate most pest or rodent problems.
-Don’t make the mistake of trying to tackle pests or rodents on your own!
+Don't make the mistake of trying to tackle pests or rodents on your own!
 Our trained licensed technicians are just a phone call or click away.
-Give us a call at 936-366-0735 or fill in the Request More Information form on the right.
+Give us a call at 936-366-0735 or request more information below.